sparrowsaurora/sparrowsaurora/README.md

 [Check it out here](https://sparrowsaurora.github.io/Terminal-Portfolio/)

-Built with: HTML, CSS, JavaScript
+This website was made to be something special to me, im not the best at design so i wanted something unique and not fully static. plus.. if you can work this website, i know youre someone id love to work with.

-Description: This website was made to be something special to me, im not the best at design so i wanted something unique and not fully static. plus.. if you can work this website, i know youre someone id love to work with.
+`HTML,` `CSS,` `JavaScript`

 Link: [github.com/sparrowsaurora/Terminal-Portfolio](https://github.com/sparrowsaurora/Terminal-Portfolio)